miquelmn/metrics_info/metrics.md

 	-	**Madsen-Gregor Scale**.
 La confiança es defineix amb cinc factors: *reliability, technical competence, understanbility, faith, personal attachment*.
 	- 	**Merrit**.
 Similar a Cahour-Forzy.

-[**Adams, et al.**](https://cradpdf.drdc-rddc.gc.ca/PDFS/unc13/p520342.pdf).
+### Trust in automated systems literature review ([Adams, *et al.*](https://cradpdf.drdc-rddc.gc.ca/PDFS/unc13/p520342.pdf))

+Estat de l'art sobre la confiança amb sistemes automàtics.
+L'important es que proposen una escala pel càlcul de la confiança.

+> The scale assumes that the participant has had considerable experience using the XAI system.
+Hence, these questions would be appropriate for scaling after a period of use, rather than immediately after an explanation has been given and prior to use experience.
+In the original scale, the items are rated on a bipolar scale going from "I agree completely" to "I do not agree at all."
 Pàgina 31 - Annex A (pàg.
 124)

-> The scale assumes that the participant has had considerable experience using the XAI system.
-Hence, these questions would be appropriate for scaling after a period of use, rather than immediately after an explanation has been given and prior to use experience.
-In the original scale, the items are rated on a bipolar scale going from "I agree completely" to "I do not agree at all."*

 <div align="center" style="display: flex; justify-content: space-around">
 	<img style="width: 40%;" src="figs/pag1.png" />